zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Our website is eslpod.com.
 On it, you can download a Lea rning Guide for this episode to help you improve your English even faster.
 Yo u can also take a look at our ESL Podcast Store, which has some additional cours es in business and daily English we think you’ll be interested in.

 This podcast is a dialogue between Carla and Trent.
-T hey’re going to be using some common vocabulary to talk about “heating,” making yo ur house warmer, or “cooling,” making your house cooler.
+T hey’re going to be using some common vocabulary to talk about “heating,” making your house warmer, or “cooling,” making your house cooler.
 Let’s get started.

 [start of dialogue]